-Vitamin E is an antioxidant that we can only get through our diets.
-The vitamin may play a role in delaying the onset of cataracts and reducing your risk of macular degeneration.
+Vitamin E is an antioxidant that you can only get through your diet.
+Incorporating this vital nutrient into your daily routine can delay the onset of cataracts.
+You can also significantly lower your risk of macular degeneration.

 Research suggests these nutrients also reduce the risk of cataract formation.11 Lutein and zeaxanthin give certain foods their natural yellow or orange color.

-These compounds can reduce your risk of glaucoma.
-Flavonoids may also play a role in reducing oxidative stress related to diabetic retinopathy.
+These compounds also reduce your risk of glaucoma.
+Flavonoids also play a role in reducing oxidative stress related to diabetic retinopathy.

 13 Top Foods for Eye Health